Julien-Marcou/Scrollable-Component/README.md

 import 'scrollable-component';
 ```

-In addition to the previous import, if you want to extend or use the typing of the ScrollableComponentElement, you can import it where you need it
+In addition to the previous import, if you want to extend or use the typing of the `ScrollableComponentElement`, you can import it where you need it

 ```javascript
 import { ScrollableComponentElement } from 'scrollable-component';